UMEP-dev/UMEP-processing/README.md

 QGIS plugin repository.

 ## Installation
-Processing for UMEP is not yet added to the official QGIS repository.
+**Processing for UMEP** is added to the official QGIS repository but still flagged as experimental.

-To install:
+- In QGIS, go to *Plugins>Manage and install Plugins*

+- Go to *Settings* and tick in *Show also experimental plugins*

+- Search for **UMEP for processing**, and click *Install Experimental Plugin*

+OR:
 - Download this branch as a zip-file

 - In QGIS, go to *Plugins>Manage and install Plugins* and choose *Install from Zip*